nottherealalanturing/notablog/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
+Contributions and feature requests are welcome!

-Feel free to check the [issues page](../../issues/).
+Start by:

+- Forking the project
+- Cloning the project to your local machine
+- `cd` into the project directory
+- Run `git checkout -b your-branch-name`
+- Make your contributions
+- Push your branch up to your forked repository
+- Open a Pull Request with a detailed description to the development(or master if not available) branch of the original project for a review

 ## Show your support